Archive 4 Steps to Keep Kids Safe on Instagram

 In this section, you can block comments from the Instagram users you choose.

-Here, you can hide the number of likes on other users’ posts and ban people from tagging your child in their posts.
-You can also manually remove pictures your child was tagged in.
+Here, you can hide the number of likes on other users’ posts and reels.

 In this section, you can ban people from mentioning your child in their posts, comments, and stories.

-In the Story section, you may ban people from sharing or replying to your child’s stories.
-You can also hide your child’s stories or show them only to their close friends.
+In the Hide Story and Live section, you can hide your child’s stories or show them only to their close friends.

 Activity Status